somaiaahmed/CODSOFT/README.md

 ## Task 2: Simple Calculator

+Welcome to the Simple Calculator!
+This is a basic C++ console-based calculator that allows you to perform four fundamental arithmetic operations: addition, subtraction, multiplication, and division.

 **Description:**

-Develop a console-based calculator program that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The calculator performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 Allow the user to input two numbers and choose an operation to perform.
 This task will help you practice functions and user input handling in C++.

 ## Task 3: Tic-Tac-Toe Game